Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Discussion

 \section{Discussion}

 In this paper, we investigate a doubly wild refitting procedure for upper bounding the excess risk of arbitrary black-box ERM algorithms in machine learning.
-We show that the core mechanism underlying wild refitting is the perturbation of gradient vectors, through which our framework subsumes both \citet{wainwright2025wild} and \citet{hu2025perturbingderivativewildrefitting} as special cases.
+We show that the core mechanism underlying wild refitting is the perturbation of derivatives, through which our framework subsumes \citet{wainwright2025wild} as special cases.

 Unlike traditional approaches that rely on explicit complexity measures of the underlying hypothesis class, our method bypasses such requirements entirely.
-Instead, we leverage the Rademacher symmetrization of the gradient vectors and control the resulting empirical processes using perturbed pseudo-outcomes, the two refitted wild predictors, and the original trained predictor.
+Instead, we leverage the Rademacher symmetrization of the derivative vectors and control the resulting empirical processes using perturbed pseudo-outcomes, the two refitted wild predictors, and the original trained predictor.

 Several promising directions for future research remain open.
-First, our analysis currently focuses on the fixed-design setting; extending wild refitting to the random-design regime is important and technically challenging.
-Second, while we provide a useful explanation for the pilot error terms, developing a rigorous characterization of them is highly valuable.
-Moreover, existing methods of wild refitting require full data memorization for gradient perturbation at every data point, and designing a data-efficient variant would be very appealing.
-Wild refitting for ERM problems endowed with non-Euclidean geometric structures also suggests an intriguing opportunity for integrating information geometry with statistical learning.
+First, our analysis currently focuses on the fixed-design setting; extending wild refitting to the random-design regime would be interesting.
+Second, developing wild refitting methods for ERM with penalization is also an important and technically challenging question.
+Moreover, existing methods of wild refitting require full data memorization for derivative perturbation at every data point, and designing a data-efficient variant would be very appealing.
+More broadly, it is natural to ask whether wild refitting can be extended to other settings, such as high-dimensional prediction or set-valued estimators.
+Finally, empirical studies on real-world trained AI models would be valuable for assessing the practical performance of wild refitting and demonstrating its effectiveness.
 We leave these directions for future work.